 If you’ve been attending our Virtual Advisor Power Hours, you probably recognize the before and after emails from a HOT SEAT session I performed LIVE.

 If you haven’t been…

-I’d highly encourage you to carve out the 8pm EST time slot every Wednesday night.
+I’d highly encourage you to carve out the 12 noon ET time slot every Wednesday afternoon.

 We cover in-depth topics, provide amazing SWIPE files and TEMPLATES, and celebrate the big WINS that are taking place from inside our community of insurance and financial advisors.

 Register to join our weekly LIVE Virtual Advisor Power Hour Class.

 And to make it even more fun, I give away cash prizes of up to $500 each week.